-- Nonexempt radio station SEUs licensed to communities in Iowa and Missouri must have earned at least the required minimum number of Menu Option credits during the two year "segment" between October 1, 2014 and September 30, 2016, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in Alaska, American Samoa, Florida, Guam, Hawaii, the Mariana Islands, Oregon, Puerto Rico, Saipan, the Virgin Islands, and Washington must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between October 1, 2013 and September 30, 2015, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in Alaska, American Samoa, Florida, Guam, Hawaii, the Mariana Islands, Oregon, Puerto Rico, Saipan, the Virgin Islands, and Washington must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between October 1, 2014 and September 30, 2016, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in Iowa and Missouri must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between October 1, 2013 and September 30, 2015, as well as during the previous two-year "segments" of their license terms.
+- Nonexempt radio station SEUs licensed to communities in Alaska, Florida, Hawaii, Oregon, Washington, American Samoa, Guam, the Mariana Islands, Puerto Rico, Saipan, and the Virgin Islands must have earned at least the required minimum number of Menu Option credits during the two year "segment" between October 1, 2015 and September 30, 2017, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in lowa and Missouri must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between October 1, 2014 and September 30, 2016, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in lowa and Missouri must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between October 1, 2015 and September 30, 2017, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in Alaska, Florida, Hawaii, Oregon, Washington, American Samoa, Guam, the Mariana Islands, Puerto Rico, Saipan, and the Virgin Islands must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between October 1, 2014 and September 30, 2016, as well as during the previous two-year "segments" of their license terms.

-Deadline for Filing EEO Mid-Term Report (FCC Form 397) for Radio Stations Licensed to Communities in Florida, Puerto Rico, and the U.S. Virgin Islands.
+Deadline for Filing EEO Mid-Term Report (FCC Form 397) for Radio Stations Licensed to Communities in Iowa and Missouri, and Television Stations Licensed to Communities in Florida, Puerto Rico, and the Virgin Islands